KentChun33333/Video_Praser/README.md

 # Video_Praser
-Video Praser provides the object-detection and object-trajectory recognition servise to the video.
+Video Praser hleps you to discover the insight from video files by providing the object-detection and object-trajectory recognition to the video.

 # Dependency
 - opencv